-When it comes to protecting your online privacy, removing personal information from Google is essential.
-It's no secret that Google's search engine collects and stores vast amounts of data about its users — including what we search for, where we go online, and even our physical location.
+It's no secret that Google's search engine collects and stores vast amounts of data about its users — including what you search for, where you go online, and even your physical location.
+But that doesn't mean your information should be on public display.

 We’ve taken an in-depth look at what kind of personal information appears on Google and why.
-This guide will also explain why this information is so easily accessible and how it can end up in search results.
-We’ll also provide steps for how to remove your personal information from Google searches, and use tools like VPNs to ensure that your private documents and data remains confidential.
+This guide also explains why this information is so easily accessible and how it can end up in search results.

 Bottom line